i-c-stratigraphy/subcommission-cretaceous/pages/news/new Berriasian-WG.md

 ---
 layout: page
-title: "new Berriasian Working Group appointed, see Working Groups page"
+title: "New Berriasian Working Group appointed, see Working Groups page"
 permalink: /new Berriasian-WG
 ---
-# Berriasian Working Group appointed by the Cretaceous Subcommission - January 2021
+# New Berriasian Working Group appointed by the Cretaceous Subcommission - January 2021

 The Berriasian Working Group has been appointed by the Cretaceous Subcommission.
 The list of members is available in the dedicated webpage.